Djamil17/iotables/README.md

 Two major propositions to test the LTV:

-- 1.Commodity prices vary proportionally with their labor-content
+- 1. Commodity prices vary proportionally with their labor-content
 - 2. Profit varies proportionally with surplus labor-content

 The first can be construed as :